Baseball: Dodgers rally past Astros to force Game Seven

 The loss was the first of the post-season for the hard-throwing Verlander, who had a no decision in Game Two.

-Dodgers starter Rich Hill was sharp but gave up a solo home run to center fielder George Springer in the third inning for a 1-0 Astros lead and was pulled with two outs in the fourth.
+Dodgers starter Rich Hill was sharp but gave up a solo home run to center fielder George Springer in the third inning for a 1-0 Astros lead on a cloudy and cool evening in Los Angeles.

 Dodgers reliever Tony Watson, who came into the game in the top of the sixth inning and escaped a two on-two out jam, was the winning pitcher.